uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: The software framework and/or development environment used to design the platform edition

-Use information available on MobyGames, Wikipedia, Steam, fansites, and/or the platform edition's official website, title screen, credits sequence, and/or advertising to confirm the engine.
+Use MobyGames, Wikipedia, Steam, fansites, official advertisements, the developer's official website, and/or the platform edition's official website, title screen, and/or credits sequence to confirm the engine.

 <details>
-<summary><i>controlled vocabulary</i> (mostly adapted from Wikipedia, "List of Game Engines," 2025)</summary>
+<summary><i>controlled vocabulary</i> (adapted, with minor changes, from Wikipedia, "List of Game Engines," 2025)</summary>
 <ul>
 <li>4A Engine</li>
 <li>A-FRAME (VR)</li>